ggarra13/mrv2/README.md

 required.
 It will create a build and a BUILD-KERNEL-ARCH/BUILDTYPE/install directory where all files shall reside.

-The default is to build it with 4 cores, but if you want more cores pass another number to any of the runme*.sh scripts.
+The default is to build it with 4 cores on Windows and with all cores in Linux or macOS.
+If you want more or less cores pass another number to any of the runme*.sh scripts.
 For example, to build with 8 cores, you can do:

 ```
 ./runme.sh -j 8
 ```

-Later, if you just want to build mrv2 quickly (runmequick mnemonic) without running through all the dependencies, run:
+Later, if you just want to build mrv2 quickly (runme quick mnemonic) without running through all the dependencies, run:

 ```
 ./runmeq.sh
 ```

-Later, to just build FLTK, tlRender and mrv2  (runmethree mnemonic), run;
+Later, to just build FLTK, tlRender and mrv2  (runme three mnemonic), run;

 ```
 ./runmet.sh